 I'll bet you've never heard this one before.

-During my days at my previous business people used to ask me what I did.
+During my days at my previous business my business card had no title on it and people used to ask me what I did.

 My answer was almost always, "I grease the wheels".